-At each regular and special meeting of the Board the agenda may provide time for public comment before the Board.
-Persons wishing to address the Board will be required to submit a "Request to Address the Board" form.
+Board may accept public comment.
+All public comment will be accepted before the Board addresses action items on District business, including items in a consent agenda.
+Persons wishing to address the Board at a regular meeting or public hearing on agenda items will be required to submit a "Request to Address the Board" form.
 Forms are available from the Board Clerk and will be available at each meeting.